 The evidence adduced in relation to the supposed therapeutic effect, never mind superiority of, quetiapine is pathetic; but more of that later.

 The key issue is this: is there any sound evidential basis for supposing quetiapine is, despite being so-like promazine pharmacologically, somehow magically different in a way we do not yet understand, that confers advantage?
-Pigs might fly.
+Well, pigs might fly.

 The ‘fast-off’ idea

 It is also notable that most of the publications on this topic seem to come from one author, Seeman: that should always make one sceptical, just like Meltzer and the 5-HT2A story.
-It is premature to justify, or base, any clinical actions on such a nebulous notion.
+It is illogical to justify, or base, any clinical actions on such a nebulous notion.
 The notion that the weaker the D2 binding, the better it works, reminds one of homeopathy!
+Or moclobemide, which is more reversible than an Italian tank (old joke, war surplus Italian tanks, unused, with three reverse gears and one forward gear; in case the enemy attack from behind).

 Then again, if you are making that many billions why would you care about anything!